RobertHarring/pdsnd_github/README.md

 - What are the most popular times of travel (month, week, day)?
 - What are the most popular stations and trips (most common start station, most common end station, most common trip from start to end)?
 - What is the total travel time?
-- Waht is the average travel time?
+- What is the average travel time?
 - What types of users have rented the bikes?
 - What is the gender count of the customers?
 - What is the earliest, most recent and most commmon year of birth of the customers?